TobiKipp/SudokuTraining/README.md

 What is not working is finding the templates.
 The first step is to use it the way it was provided in the example.
 The example used a simple HTML file instead of JSP.
 With an HTML it is working with JSP it is currently not working.

+After switching to spring boot following the maven war example of spring.io I got two controllers activated without using any XML configuration.
+The one thing missing is to use the index.jsp instead of index.html in the resolver.
+For this a WebConfig.java is added containing a viewResolver method.

+After adding a application.properties with content

+``
+spring.view.prefix: /WEB-INF/templates/
+spring.view.suffix: .jsp
+server.port: 8081
+``

+and adding jstl to maven, the page was finally loaded.

+So it was majorly an issue with missing dependencies.